The Relic: Plot

 D'Agosta orders a lockdown of all museum areas except the main exhibition hall on the night of the opening.
 Frock and Margo, trapped in the laboratory wing, continue working and discover that Ford's killer is after the hormones on the leaves.
 D'Agosta and several officers search the basement tunnels once again.
 They are attacked by the creature, killing K-9 Officer Bradley and a police dog.
 D'Agosta tells Hollingsworth to evacuate the museum, but it is too late.
-In the main hall, the headless body of a murdered policeman falls into the crowd, causing panic.
+In the main hall, the headless body of a policeman falls into the crowd, causing panic.
 During the hysteria, the museum's alarms are tripped, and their security system goes haywire, trapping a small group of people inside.
 Two security guards try to restore the power but are killed by an unseen creature.

 D'Agosta meets Margo and Frock in the lab, where the creature, revealed to be the Kothoga, an enormous chimeric beast, attacks them; they close a steel door to stop it.
-Margo theorizes the fungus mutated a smaller creature, and Frock says that without the leaves to eat, the Kothoga instinctively seeks the closest substitute, human hypothalami, until it runs out of targets and dies; he further postulates that the tribe knew of the fungus, and used it on a human or animal to deal with an external threat, then hid until the threat was neutralised.
-The Kothoga died of "starvation."
+Margo theorizes the fungus mutated a smaller creature, and Frock says that without the leaves to eat, the Kothoga instinctively seeks the closest substitute, human hypothalami, until it runs out of targets and dies; he further postulates that the tribe knew of the fungus, and used it on a human or animal to deal with an external threat, then hid until the threat was neutralised and the Kothoga died of "starvation."
 D'Agosta finds a radio and tells Hollingsworth to lead the museum guests via an old coal tunnel.
-Tom, Greg, and benefactors Mr. and Mrs. Blaisedale refuse to go, and CPD officer McNally stays behind to guard them; the Kothoga returns to the main hall and murders them and the S.W.A.T. officers who enter through the skylights.
+Tom, Greg, and benefactors Mr. and Mrs. Blaisedale refuse to go, and CPD officer McNally stays behind to guard them; the Kothoga returns to the main hall and kills them and the S.W.A.T. officers who enter through the skylights.

 Margo suggests using liquid nitrogen to kill the Kothoga, as it is part-reptilian and likely cold-blooded.
 While collecting the remaining leaves in the lab, Margo and D'Agosta discover Frock has been killed.
 In the sewers, D'Agosta uses the leaves to lure the Kothoga away from the coal tunnel, allowing the guests to escape, though CPD officer Bailey and a guest are both killed.
-However, liquid nitrogen does not affect the creature.
+However, liquid nitrogen doesn't affect the creature.
 Margo and D'Agosta flee.
 In the lab, her computer completes the analysis of the Kothoga's human DNA, revealing that John Whitney is the Kothoga, mutated after drinking the tribesmen's soup.

 The Kothoga smashes into the lab through the ceiling, while D'Agosta is locked outside.
 It chases Margo, corners her, and suddenly hesitates, seemingly recognizing her.
 Margo starts an explosive fire that incinerates the Kothoga, surviving by hiding inside a maceration tank.
-As dawn comes, D'Agosta and a team of police break into the lab, see the charred remains of the Kothoga, and rescue Margo from the tank.
+As dawn comes, D'Agosta and a team of police break into the lab, find the charred remains of the Kothoga, and rescue Margo from the tank.